 Note: eth1/ens1 is the device name of the server.
 Please replace with the correct device name if necessary.

-Add the following entries for network card and configure the static IP address.
+2. Change the value of BOOTPROTO to static from dhcp and then add the following entries in the network card to configure the static IP address.

 Example for 203.86.232.249: